 - A function that is tail-recursive returns at most once (to its caller) when completely finished - The final result is exactly the result of a recursive call; no stack frame needed to remember the current call - Is it possible to convert an arbitrary program into an equivalent one, except where no call ever returns? - Yes.
-This is called continuation-passing style - We will look at this later, if we have time
+This is called continuation-passing style - More later!